Cordevall/Cordevall.PY/README.md

 # Installation

-## Nix | Reccomended for Nix/NixOS users
+## Nix | Recommended for Nix/NixOS users
 Your in luck Nix/NixOS users we have included a `flake.nix` ready for you to use.
-We have combined of all of the infomation of the flake [here](#flake-infomation)
+We have combined of all of the information of the flake [here](#flake-information)

-### Loading Nix Enviroment
+### Loading Nix Environment
-To load the enviroment for Nix/NixOS by using
+To load the environment for Nix/NixOS by using
 ```
 export NIXPKGS_ALLOW_UNFREE=1
 nix develop --impure